Washington DC VAMC Homeless Veterans Stand-down

 Gloria L. Hairston, spokesperson for the VA Medical Center explained that since 2008 the VA has housed almost 2,000 veterans with the help of the Department of Housing and Urban Development VASH voucher program where they disseminated over 1,600 vouchers.

 Chapter 10 has been providing support for the stand-down for many years.
-Recently, we provided funding to sponsor breakfast at Wainterhaven.
-Many of our members volunteered and served that breakfast tou homeless and at-risk veterans.
-Most recently, Chapter 10 collected items to donate to Winterhaven along with a cash donation.
+Recently, we provided funding to sponsor breakfast at Winterhaven.
+Many of our members volunteered and served that breakfast to homeless and at-risk veterans.
+In 2019, Chapter 10 collected items to donate to Winterhaven along with a cash donation.